ortus-docs/commandbox-docs/embedded-server/multi-site-support/multi-site-examples.md

 ### Per-site siteConfigFile

-This example is similar to above, but instead of pointing to the web root of each site, it points to the site config file for each site, which are stored outside of the web roots.&#x20;
+This example is similar to above, but instead of pointing to the web root of each site, it points to the site config file for each site, which are stored outside of the web roots:

 {% code title="server.json" %}
 ```javascript